Published 23/02/2024 | Edited: Finley Vile 14/02/2025

 So, running the car for ten minutes once a week or so should be enough to keep the battery in tip top shape.

-And it goes without saying – though we’re going to say it anyway –whether you drive an EV or a petrol vehicle, never leave your car running unattended.
+And it goes without saying – but we’ll say it anyway – whether you drive an EV or a petrol vehicle, never leave your car running unattended.

 Looking after your brakes